 Folktells can run in normal mode or Storyteller mode.
 The default is Storyteller.
 Storyteller mode provides additional options to allow folks to select which stories to display and create content for them.
-Noticeboard editing and calendar selection is also restricted to Storyteller mode.
-For users who are easily confused and may get lost in the additional settings and screens, turn Storyteller mode off to keep things simple.
-When Storyteller mode is turned off, users need to enter a 4-digit pin to enter the Folktells settings.
-This prevents inadvertent changes to the set up of the app.
+Noticeboard editing and calendar selection are also restricted to Storyteller mode.
+For users who are easily confused and may get lost in the additional settings and screens, turn Storyteller mode off to keep things simple and prevent inadvertent changes to the set up of the app.
 For more details on what happens when you turn Storyteller mode on or off, please see our Personalize Folktells

 What is the purpose of the noticeboard?

 The noticeboard (notices) is designed for information that should always be accessible.
 The details will vary depending on the individual but some uses we’ve seen for it are: